The name comes from the Latin word "vita," meaning "life."

 Early Notables of the Vitali family (pre 1700)

-painter closely associated with Raphael from Urbino who also served as magistrate in...
-Another 42 words (3 lines of text) are included under the topic Early Vitali Notables in all our PDF Extended History products and printed products wherever possible.
+painter closely associated with Raphael...
+Another 52 words (4 lines of text) are included under the topic Early Vitali Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Vitali family to the New World and Oceana